 In order to market and sell our product candidates in the EU and many other jurisdictions, we, and any collaborators we may have in the future, must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The marketing approval process outside of the United States generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside of the United States, it is required that the drug be approved for reimbursement before the drug can be approved for sale in that country.
-We, and any collaborators we may have in the future, may not obtain approvals from regulatory authorities in other countries or jurisdictions, and approval by one regulatory outhories of the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+We, and any collaborators we may have in the future, may not obtain approvals from regulatory authorities outside of the United States on a timely basis, if at all.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside of the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.

-On June 23, 2016, the electorate in the United Kingdom, or the U.K., voted in favor of leaving the EU, commonly referred to as Brexit.
-The U.K. government communicated the notice of withdrawal to the EU on March 29, 2017.
 As part of the withdrawal process, the U.K. government and the EU negotiated a withdrawal agreement that was approved by the U.K. Prime Minister and the leaders of EU member states.
 However, under U.K. law, such agreement also requires the approval of the U.K. parliament, and the U.K. parliament has to date refused to approve the agreement.
 While negotiations are continuing, there remains considerable uncertainty around the withdrawal.
-As a result, the EU and the U.K. have agreed to delay the date on which the U.K. will leave the EU to October 31, 2019, although if the U.K. parliament approves the withdrawal agreement prior to that date, it is possible that the U.K. would leave the EU on an earlier date; however, failure to obtain parliamentary approval of an agreed withdrawal agreement may, absent a revocation of the U.K.'s notification to withdraw or some other further delay, mean that the U.K. would leave the EU on October 31, 2019 with no agreement (a so-called "hard Brexit").
-Absent delay or mitigating legislative measures by individual EU Member States, in the event of a hard Brexit the trade reliationship between the U.K. and the EU would be solely based on World Trade Organization terms, thereby hindering current levels of mutual market access.
+As a result, the EU and the U.K. have agreed to delay the date on which the U.K. will leave the EU to October 31, 2019, although if the U.K. parliament approves the withdrawal agreement prior to that date it is possible that the U.K. may leave the EU on an earlier date; however, failure to obtain parliamentary approval of an agreed withdrawal agreement may, absent a revocation of the U.K.'s notification to withdraw or some other further delay, mean that the U.K. would leave the EU on October 31, 2019 with no agreement (a so-called "hard Brexit").
+Absent delay or mitigating legislative measures by individual EU Member States, in the event of a hard Brexit the trade relationship between the U.K. and the EU would be solely based on World Trade Organization terms, thereby hindering current levels of mutual market access.